1533 (7th September)

-Elizabeth, unaware that the Armada had been defeated, inspected troops at Tilbury.
+Elizabeth, unaware that the Armada had been defeated, inspected troops at Tilbury Docks.
 She wore a silver armoured breastplate over her dress.
-Her famous speech includes the words “I now I have the body of a weak and feeble woman, but I have the heart and stomach of a king.”
+Her famous speech includes the words “I know I have the body of a weak and feeble woman, but I have the heart and stomach of a king.”

 The Armada Portrait of Elizabeth was painted by George Gower or an unknown artist.